-Occidental prohibits sexual assault, sexual harassment, intimate partner violence (such as dating violence and domestic violence), and stalking, and takes a proactive role in seeking to prevent sexual assault, sexual harassment, intimate partner violence (such as dating violence and domestic violence), and stalking from occurring.
+Occidental prohibits sexual assault, sexual harassment, intimate partner violence (such as dating violence and domestic violence), sexual exploitationand stalking, and takes a proactive role in seeking to prevent sexual assault, sexual harassment, intimate partner violence (such as dating violence and domestic violence), sexual exploitation and stalking from occurring.

-All students are required to complete the online education program "Think About It" by Campus Clarity before they are allowed to register for classes.
-During Orientation, first-years also are required to attend sessions on bystander intervention and other prevention training.
+All students are required to complete the online education programs on sexual violence prevention from EverFi before they are allowed to register for classes.
+During Orientation, first-years also are required to attend sessions on bystander intervention, affirmative consent and other prevention training.
 Project S.A.F.E.
 (Sexual Assault Free Environment), Occidental's prevention education and advocacy support program, reinforces those messages with dozens of training and education sessions throughout the academic year.
 Project S.A.F.E. also puts on a series of major awareness programs throughout the year, including Take Back the Week, Denim Day, and Empowerment Week.